Skip to main content

 The following are some of the benefits of implementing DevOps:

-• Create a balanced approach to managing Software Development Life Cycle (SLDC) to increase software team productivity.
+• Create a balanced approach to managing the Software Development Life Cycle (SLDC) to increase software team productivity.

 • Fixes and updates are also simpler and faster, and the software’s stability has been enhanced.